plone/documentation/docs/install/install-from-packages.md

 Add-on products and caching solutions may increase RAM requirements.

 A single Plone installation is able to run many Plone sites.
-One may host multiple Plone sites on the same server.
+You may host multiple Plone sites on the same server.

 -   Almost any modern operating system, including Linux, macOS, and Windows, but a UNIX-based operating system is recommended.
 -   Minimum 256 MB RAM and 512 MB of swap space per Plone site is required.